AgileCRM Review – CRM For Small Business

 - Starter $8.99

-Staying ahead of the development curve and being cost effective at the same time is your challenge.
+Staying ahead of the development curve and being profitable at the same time is your challenge.

 Shopify for the masses, Lemonstand for the posh and Zoey for those who fondly remember sinking tons of cash into their eCommerce website development.

 These tools take away the upfront cost of developing software and share it across the user base equally, making it affordable for even the most cash restricted start-ups.

 More people can try their hand at online retailing.
 At the last count, Shopify had passed 280,000 stores and growth shows no sign of slowing.
 These days students go into eCommerce as a way of supplementing their income and often drop out to make a go of it full time.
 It beats playing online poker for a living.

 Niche markets are becoming less niche.
 Sourcing and purchasing products from all over the globe, repackaging them and branding them as your own is becoming common place.
 The world is shrinking ever smaller in front of our very eyes.